challfry/TheKraken/Docs/Feature plans.md

 ~100 beacons, distribute around ship
 Probably need coordination from both THO and HAL
-Need server support to make an almanac of where each beacon is Need pickup mode to retrieve beacons
+Need server support to make an almanac of where each beacon is Need drop mode to install beacons - tells server where beacon is (room name) and its ID Need pickup mode to retrieve beacons

 ## Local notifications